g4fd6gd5f/Aerospace-Engineering-Portfolio/Cpp-Projects/README.md

 ### Pattern Box Generator

 A console-based C++ program that asks the user for a number of rows and columns, then prints a bordered text box using letters.

-The program limits the row count to 26 so the output stays within lowercase alphabet characters.
+The program limits the number of rows to 26 so the output remains within lowercase alphabet characters.

 **Concepts demonstrated:**
 - User input